VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/MemberAddressType.md

 # MemberAddressType ==~object~==

-The `MemberAddressType` represents a member address with its corresponding information.
+This type represents a member address with its corresponding information.

 ## Fields